raul23/equifax-data-breach/README.rst

    However, since the information about their alleged place of residence was true "at all times relevant to the indictment" [DOJ2]_ and it has been a long time since the indictment was unsealed (10 Feb.
-2020), the whereabouts of the suspects are uncertain.
+2020), the whereabouts of the suspects are currently uncertain.

    Also, from the DOJ `indictment`_ and `press release`_, the four suspects are allegedly members of PLA's 54th Research Institute: